scipopt/SCIP.jl/README.md

 simple and avoiding duplicate storage of model data.

-As a consequence, we do not currently support some features such as retrieving constraints by name (`SingleVariable`-set constraints are not stored as SCIP constraints explicitly).
+As a consequence, we do not currently support some features such as retrieving constraints by name (`VariableIndex`-set constraints are not stored as SCIP constraints explicitly).

 Support for more constraint types (quadratic/SOC, SOS1/2, nonlinear expression)